Topological pumping of bimerons in spiral magnets: Bimerons on a spiral background

-The Ansatz \eqref{eq:Ansatz} necessarily presents a derivative discontinuity in $\partial_x{\bf m}(x,y)$.
-Therefore, in what follows, we proceed with an Ansatz-free derivation of the general bimeron properties from its symmetries and length scales.
+To avoid the limitations of a specific Ansatz, we proceed with an Ansatz-free derivation of the general bimeron properties from its symmetries and length scales.
 The bimeron texture is invariant under the following two transformations of coordinates and spins:

 where $\hat{\mathcal{R}}_{\hat{z}}(2\varphi)$ is a rotation matrix in the $xy$-plane by an angle $2\varphi$, double the helicity angle.

 Bimerons carry ferroelectric and magnetic dipole moments

 where $\gamma$ is the magnetoelectric coupling constant \cite{Mostovoy06}, $\mu$ is the magnetic moment of a single spin, the bimeron length scales in the $x$ and $y$ directions are $Q^{-1}$ and $\lambda$, and we imposed the constraint on $\varphi$ discussed above.
 Using the Ansatz \eqref{eq:Ansatz}, we can estimate the dimensionless shape factors $C_E$ and $C_M$: $C_E = \pi^2$ and $C_M = 4\sqrt{6}$.
 The components of ${\bf d}^{(M)}$ perpendicular to ${\bf m}_+(\bar{x})$ are zero due to \eqref{eq:Sym1} and \eqref{eq:Sym2}.
 Similarly, $\hat{y}\cdot[{\bf m}\times\partial_x{\bf m}]$ does not contribute to the integral, because of \eqref{eq:Sym2}.
 Remarkably, the dipole moments depend on the bimeron position $\bar{x}$.
 In particular, ${\bf d}^{(M)}$ is opposite to the magnetization of the spiral background at the bimeron center, ${\bf m}_+(\bar{x})$.
 Bimerons also carry an electric dipole moment in the $y$-direction $d^{(E)}_y = \gamma \int{dxdy \: \left(\hat{z}\cdot[{\bf m}\times\partial_x{\bf m}] - \hat{z}\cdot[{\bf m}_+\times\partial_x{\bf m}_+]\right)}$, as spins near the bimeron center rotate with the opposite chirality with respect to the spiral background ${\bf m}_+(x)$.
 Hence, the bimeron constitutes the smallest ferroelectric domain in spiral multiferroics.
 However, $d^{(E)}_y$ does not affect the dynamics described in this work since it is independent of the bimeron position.